Fort Chaffee Maneuver Training Center

-Fort Chaffee Joint Maneuver Training Center is an Army National Guard installation in western Arkansas, adjacent to the city of Fort Smith.
-Established as Camp Chaffee in 1941, renamed to Fort Chaffee in 1956, Fort Chaffee has served as a United States Army base, training camp, prisoner-of-war camp, and refugee camp.
-The base was closed following the 1995 Base Realignment and Closure Commission round.
+Fort Chaffee Joint Maneuver Training Center, also known as Fort Chaffee, is an Arkansas Army National Guard installation located in western Arkansas, adjacent to the city of Fort Smith.
+Established as Camp Chaffee in 1941, renamed to Fort Chaffee in 1956, it has served as a U.S. Army base, training camp, prisoner-of-war camp, and refugee camp.
+The fort was realigned following the 1995 Base Realignment and Closure Commission round.
 Since that time, the Arkansas National Guard has been using 66000 acre as a training facility.
 The State of Arkansas received 6000 acre, about half of which have been redeveloped as of 2014.
 The main environmental concern has been asbestos, released during various fires.

 Location

 Fort Chaffee is just outside Fort Smith (Sebastian County) and Barling (Sebastian County) on Arkansas Highway 22, 1 mi southeast of Fort Smith Regional Airport.
 The Arkansas River flows eastward along its northern border and Interstate 40 is 5 mi to the north on the opposite side of the river.